-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Our internal school assessments during 2020/21 suggested that the performance of disadvantaged pupils was lower than in the previous 2 years in key areas of the curriculum.
-Despite being on track during the first year (2018/19), the outcomes we aimed to achieve in our previous strategy by the end of 2020/21 were therefore not fully realised.
+Our internal school assessments during 2022/23 suggested that the performance of disadvantaged pupils was lower than in the previous 2 years in key areas of the curriculum.
+Despite being on track during the first year (2021/22), the outcomes we aimed to achieve in our previous strategy by the end of 2022/23 were therefore not fully realised.

-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
+Our assessment of the reasons for these outcomes points primarily to the continuing long term Covid-19 impact, which disrupted all our subject areas to varying degrees.
 As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
-The impact was mitigated by our resolution to maintain a high quality curriculum, including during periods of partial closure, staff provided pupils with videos to support parents with teaching.
+There was a significant impact on pupils learning behaviours, social, emotional and mental health.